International Meridian Conference: Background

 By the 1870s there was pressure both to establish a prime meridian for worldwide navigation purposes and to unify local times for railway timetables.
 The first International Geographical Congress, held in Antwerp in 1871, passed a motion in favour of the use of the Greenwich Meridian for (smaller scale) passage charts, suggesting that it should become mandatory within 15 years.

 In Britain, the Great Western Railway had standardised time by 1840 and in 1847 the Railway Clearing Union decreed that "GMT be adopted at all stations as soon as the General Post Office permitted it".
 The Post Office was by this time transmitting time signals from Greenwich by telegraph to most parts of the country to set the clocks.
-By January 1848, Bradshaw's railway guide showed the unified times and met with general approval, although legal disputes meant that it was not until 1890 that GMT was formally established across the UK.
+By January 1848, Bradshaw's railway guide showed the unified times and met with general approval, although legal disputes meant that it was not until 1880 that GMT was formally established across the UK.

+In New Zealand, the impetus for introducing a standard time was to coordinate the operating hours of telegraph offices.
+By the end of 1868, it was formally defined nationwide as being 11½ hours in advance of GMT, making it the first country to explicitly refer its civil time to the Greenwich Meridian.

 In the United States, the problems were much more severe, with one table showing over 100 local times varying by more than 3 hours.
 In 1870, Charles F. Dowd published a pamphlet titled A System of national time and its application advocating three time zones across the country based on the Washington meridian, modifying this to four zones based on the Greenwich meridian in 1872.

-The first proposal for a consistent treatment of time worldwide was a memoir entitled "Terrestrial Time" by Sandford Fleming, at the time the chief engineer of the Canadian Pacific Railway, presented to the Canadian Institute in 1876.
+The first proposal for a consistent treatment of time worldwide was a memoir entitled Terrestrial Time by Sandford Fleming, at the time the chief engineer of the Canadian Pacific Railway, presented to the Canadian Institute in 1876.
 This envisaged clocks showing 24-hour universal time with an extra dial having a local time rounded to the nearest hour.
 He also pointed out that many of the corrections for local mean time were greater than those involved in abandoning solar time.
 In 1878/79, he produced modified proposals using the Greenwich meridian.
 Fleming's two papers were considered so important that in June 1879 the British Government forwarded copies to eighteen foreign countries and to various scientific bodies in England.
 At the same time the American Metrological Society produced a "Report on Standard Time" by Cleveland Abbe, chief of the United States Weather Service proposing essentially the same scheme.